orieasterly/portfolio/README.md

 ## Objective
 - Implement a robust COGS Variance Analysis project to identify the underlying drivers of fluctuations in the cost of goods sold (COGS).
-- Meticulously isolate and quantify the impact of volume, mix, and rate variances to optimize production processes, manage costs effectively, and drive profitability.
+- Quantify the impact of volume, mix, and rate variances to optimize production processes, manage costs effectively, and drive profitability.

 <details>
 <summary><strong>Key Features:</strong></summary>